- Played by: Chi McBride

 - Played by: Loretta Devine

-- Badass Teacher: In Season 4, she slaps a female student who slapped her first after she gives the girl a "Reason You Suck" Speech.
+- Badass Teacher: In Season 4, she slaps a female student who slapped her first after she gives the girl a "Reason You Suck" Speech in response to the girl flippantly saying she can use her sexuality to get ahead in the world.

 - Sassy Black Woman: Oh, yes.
 She isn't afraid to stand up to either one of her bosses, so that qualifies her.